Privileged Account Management and BYOD

-- Malware delivered by mobile devices remotely.
+- Malware is delivered by mobile devices remotely.

-- Malware used to hijack a mobile device that has remote access to confidential data and internal systems of records (the user won’t even know that his or her phone is being used to breach the enterprise.)
+- Malware is used to hijack a mobile device that has remote access to confidential data and internal systems of records (the user won’t even know that his or her phone is being used to breach the enterprise.)

 - Inability to lock down devices that are not owned or controlled by the organization.

-- Accidental non-compliance, e.g. a mobile device in the EU that carries personally identifiable data across borders, in violation of EU Privacy Laws.
+- Accidental non-compliance, e.g. a mobile device in the EU that carries personally identifiable data across borders, is in violation of EU Privacy Laws.

 The Role of Privileged Accounts in BYOD Security

 You shouldn’t fret too much about BYOD security in general.
 Your IT department undoubtedly has a number of smart people working on the issue and implementing a number of best practices, policies, and technologies to mitigate BYOD risk.
-These include things like a company app store, a mobile portal, device management and app management platforms and security measures specifically designed to control access by mobile devices.
+These include things like a company app store, a mobile portal, device management, and app management platforms and security measures specifically designed to control access by mobile devices.
 Ready for the catch?

 These best practices are only as good as the people who run them.
-The administration of BYOD security solutions relies on sound management of privileged accounts.
+The administration of BYOD security solutions relies on the sound management of privileged accounts.
 A privileged user has “root access” to the “back end” of systems that run your business.
 Often called “admin users,” the privileged user can set up, modify or delete accounts.
 He or she can change settings on systems of record, altering user roles and peering into data that may be off-limits.